reidmorrison/secret_config/README.md

     gem "secret_config"

 Out of the box Secret Config will look in the local file system for the file `config/application.yml` as covered above.
-By default it will use env var `RAILS_ENV` to define the root path to look under for settings.
+By default it will use env var `RAILS_ENV` to define the path to look under for settings.

 The default settings are great for getting started in development and test, but should not be used in production.